Liji Pu’er: Traditionally and Artisanally Made Pu’er

 Are you looking to broaden your horizons when it comes to tea in the New Year?
 If so, read on!

-Today, we’re excited to share about our artisan Liji Pu’er Tea Collection, which is handcrafted by the tea masters of the Liji Gu Zhuang tradition in Jinggu, a small town in Yunnan Province of China.
+Today, we’re excited to share about our artisan Pu’er Tea Collection, which is handcrafted by the tea masters of the Liji Gu Zhuang tradition in Jinggu, a small town in Yunnan Province of China.

 Wei was introduced to the Liji brand of pu’er tea during a trip to Beijing in 2005.
-Impressed by its smoothness, depth and dimension, she was determined to meet the master behind the tea.
+Impressed by its smoothness, depth, and dimension, she was determined to meet the master behind the tea.
 In 2012, this desire became a reality and Wei traveled to Jinggu to meet Master Li.

-Master Li comes from a long lineage of pu’er artisans; in fact his great-grandfather carried the family’s tea along the trade route between Yunnan and Tibet around 1900.
+Master Li comes from a long lineage of pu’er artisans; in fact, his great-grandfather carried the family’s tea along the trade route between Yunnan and Tibet around 1900.
 Though the Cultural Revolution caused a time of disruption for the family business, Master Li, who learned the art of tea making from his grandfather, was able to reestablish it in 2005.

 Yunnan is the southwesternmost province in China, as well as one of the most biologically and culturally diverse.
 Located on the far eastern edge of the Himalayan uplift, the land is mountainous and the climate temperate, making it ideal for tea.
 In fact, what’s believed to be the world’s oldest living tea tree, which is over 2,700 years old, is located there.

 Something else that adds to the flavor and value of our Liji pu’er is that it’s plucked from old wild tea trees as opposed to manicured plantation bushes.
 In addition to deepening the flavor notes, wild tea harvesting is a far more sustainable practice.
 Therefore, by investing in wild grown pu’er like Liji, you’re also taking a step to protect against the growing threat of deforestation in Yunnan.

-Read more next week about how sipping pu’er can help with circulation, weight loss, cholesterol management, detoxification, kicking that coffee habit and more!
+As mentioned, the fermentation process gives pu’er even more health benefits than regular tea.
+Learn more about how sipping pu’er can help with circulation, weight loss, cholesterol management, detoxification, kicking that coffee habit, and more!